jpmorganchase/salt-ds/.changeset/spicy-vans-whisper.md

 "@salt-ds/core": patch
 ---

-Added missing link to corner palette in InteractableCard and LinkCard
+Updated InteractableCard and LinkCard to support the new corner palette